CrypticGuy/ADODebugAssistant/README.md

-# AzureDevOps Assistant
+# Azure DevOps Assistant

 ![AzureDevOps YAML Pipeline Navigator](logo.png)

-The AzureDevOps Assistantr is a Microsoft Edge Extension that provides an easy way to navigate between various AzureDevOps APIs related to YAML pipelines.
-With this extension, users can access the Timeline API, Logs API, and view the full expanded YAML, making it convenient to view and interact with pipeline information.
+The AzureDevOps Assistant is a Microsoft Edge Extension that provides an easy way to navigate between various AzureDevOps APIs related to YAML pipelines.
+With this extension, users can access the Timeline API, and Logs API, and view the full expanded YAML, making it convenient to view and interact with pipeline information.

 ## Features